Amirgol00/pandas-challenge/README.md

 Run each cell in the notebook manually or press run all to perform the analysis and see the results.

 Note:
-The notebook contains specific analysis of the trends in the data in markdown sections.
+The notebook contains specific analysis of the trends in the data in a markdown section at the top.

+To properly display the analyis, please make sure to open the file in Github, VScode or similar, or browser.